marcusig/woocommerce-product-customizer/src/readme.txt

 == Description ==

-The Live Product Configurator for WooCommerce allows you to use layers to produce instant visuals for your customers.
+The Product Configurator for WooCommerce allows you to use layers to produce instant visuals for your customers.

 Give your customers a great experience, and make your life easy: no need to create many product variations with their images.